30 December 2017

 36th studio album by Neil Young released as 'Neil Young + The Promise of the Real' is something as antique as a protest album.
 The band 'Lukas & Promise of the Real' is made up of frontman Lukas Autry Nelson (son of Willie Nelson) on guitar & backing vocals, Corey McCormick on bass, Tato Melgar on percussion & backing vocals and with Anthony Logerfo on drums.
 Furthermore the band feature Lukas' brother Micah Nelson on electric guitar, electric charango and on backing vocals.

 Stylistically, it's nothing new as they play country rock and folk rock.
-Some of the songs a more hard rock-shaped and mostly just sound like Young with Crazy Horse.
-Apparently, Young's long-time friendship with the Nelson family bound them stronger together after the 2014 Farm Aid project and paved the way for a collaboration album.
+Some of the songs are more hard rock-shaped and mostly just sound like Young with Crazy Horse.
+Apparently, Young's long-time friendship with the Nelson family bound them stronger together after the 2014 Farm Aid project and paved way for a collaboration album.

 [ allmusic.com 3,5 / 5, The Guardian 5 / 5, Rolling Stone 3 / 5 stars ]